VantaGate/VantaGate/README.md

 # Parazone
 The simplest way to browse the internet, download and open web pages and files anonymously.
-Only takes up 10KB of storage, and can be used to bypass parental restrictions such as Clever, Securely, and Apple's Screen Time.
+Only takes up 10KB of storage, and can be used to bypass parental restrictions such as Clever, Securely, Google Family Link, and Apple's Screen Time.

 ## Guide:
 - Open index.html.